D1rektX/Gothic2/README.md

 locate and open the configuration file under **path/to/gothicII/system/Gothic.INI** Find "ZMAXFPS=0" and replace with "ZMAXFPS=60"

-In case of Night of the Raven you could avoid this by using the (dragon patch)[https://www.worldofgothic.de/dl/download_703.htm] (untested)
+In case of Night of the Raven you could avoid this by using the [dragon patch](https://www.worldofgothic.de/dl/download_703.htm) (untested)

 ## Display Setup and Possible Problems
 Multiple screens can cause Problems.
-To eliminate these set the Resolution to the same value on all Displays If this does not work switch the Windows Display settings to **only show on Second Screen** - this can be done quickly by repeately pressing the **win + p** keys
+To eliminate these set the Resolution to the same value on all Displays<br>
+If this does not work switch the Windows Display settings to **only show on Second Screen** - this can be done quickly by repeately pressing the **win + p** keys

 Nvidia game experience can also cause problems.

-144hz Can cause problems.
+144hz can cause problems.